Showing all 3 results

 Common uses for ultrasonic level sensors are level, volume, and flow monitoring.
 Other uses include presence or absence detection, and object dimensions.

 Ultrasonic level sensors are typically quite small, low maintenance, and easy to ship and use.
 In addition, they do not come in contact with the target substance, which avoids build-up and damage.

 Why Choose Coltraco UltraSonics for Marine Fire Safety?

 At Coltraco our mission is to help you deliver the Safesite and Safeship of your company.
 This means we aim to improve safety for people, assets and infrastructure on land and at sea worldwide across diverse sectors.
-We do this through our products which focus on liquid level indication, seal integrity, thickness gauging, flow rate monitoring and bearing indication.
+We do this through the products that we stock hich focus on liquid level indication, seal integrity, thickness gauging, flow rate monitoring and bearing indication.
 Saving maritime companies time, risk and money: an accurate, reliable and easy to use package, for any crew members to use.
-With this package the hatch-covers, doors, MCTs, compartments, pipework, hulls, bulkheads, rotating machinery, pumps, sprinkler systems and gaseous extinguishing installations are protected.
+With this package the hatch-covers, boat hatches, doors, MCTs, compartments, pipework, hulls, bulkheads, rotating machinery, pumps, sprinkler systems and gaseous extinguishing installations are protected.
 The product range is based on integrity, from design, through to life-time support, and is accurate, reliable and easy to use for any crew members.
 Coltraco Ultrasonics are proud to award for Safety at Sea and Innovation for the products in the FLEETSAFE® range.

 For Marine Fire UK, Choose Coltraco UltraSonic Technology